matteobutano/optimal_crowds/README.md

 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Issue a pull request

-### FINAL NOTICE 🆘

-I hope this code can help you simulate your favourite configurations.
-However, please note that this is still an early stage, beta version and sometimes strange behavior could be observed.
-Usually, this happens when T is too small.
-In this case ABM agents may stand still around their initial position because they predict they won't have enough time to exit the room.
-A value of T = 50 is usually large enough for rooms around 50m², however try increasing T if any of the aforementioned bugs show up.